 This battle of wills did not go unnoticed by other distillers.
 In 1848, ‘Long’ John McDonald of Ben Nevis sent a cask of whisky to the Royal Family.
 Alas, this was not sufficient to receive a precious warrant.

-Chivas Regal: supplier to Queen Victoria
+Chivas Brothers: supplier to Queen Victoria

 Queen Victoria not only did wonders for Scotch whisky, but for Scotland itself.
 Over several summer holidays in the 1840s, she made it fashionable for the wealthier classes of England to holiday north of the border.